quabug/EntitiesBT/README.md

 - `LocalVariant`: regular variable, custom value will save into `NodeData`.

 - `ComponentVariant`: fetch data from `Component` on `Entity`
-  - _Component Value Name_: which value should be access from component
+  - _Component Value Name_: which value should be accessed from component
-  - _Copy To Local Node_: Will read component data into local node and never write back into component data.
+  - _Copy To Local Node_: Will read component data into a local node and never write back into component data.
 (Force `ReadOnly` access)

-- `NodeVariant`: fetch data from blob of another node
+- `NodeVariant`: fetch data from the blob of another node
-  - _Node Object_: another node should be access by this variable, must be in the same behavior tree.
+  - _Node Object_: another node should be accessed by this variable, and must be in the same behavior tree.
-  - _Value Field Name_: the name of data field in another node.
+  - _Value Field Name_: the name of the data field in another node.
   - _Access Runtime Data_:
     - false: will copy data to local blob node while building, value change of _Node Object_ won't effect variable once build.
     - true: will access data field of _Node Object_ at runtime, something like reference value of _Node Object_.